Improving patient outcomes & continuity of care through communication technology

-When clinicians have the opportunity to communicate with patients over multiple communication platforms like voice, text, and video technology, it improves work flexibility and increases patient access to care.
+When clinicians have the opportunity to communicate with patients over multiple communication platforms like voice, text, and in-app calling technology, it improves work flexibility and increases patient access to care.
 This is particularly important for rural areas which often have less access to in-person visits and patients with chronic conditions that drive hours to see specialists.
 Health systems have consistently utilized nurse helplines to prevent unnecessary admissions.
 Most hospitals and providers across the country have some form of 24-hour nurse lines to manage patient flow.
 This makes sense since a 2018 study found that nurse triage lines prevented 2 out of 3 ER visits.
 When the average visit to an emergency room costs $2,000, phone triage services prevent many unnecessary hospital admissions and avoidable healthcare costs.

 Texting and telemedicine increase healthcare access

 Providing communication flexibility doesn’t just help providers, it also increases healthcare access for patients.
 Mental health professionals have taken recent steps to leverage texting to be available to patients outside normal office hours.
 Senior citizens, people without reliable transportation, and patients with disabilities are just some of the populations where access to healthcare can be disrupted.
 Texting, voice calling, and telemedicine are all tools that increase their healthcare access.

 Telemedicine has gained in popularity with physicians recently over the years because of its ability to solve common issues like reducing readmissions.
 In 2019, 800 physicians were asked why they embraced telemedicine:

 - 93% felt telehealth visits improved patients’ access to medical care